pederund/BAN400_project/README.md

 The Shiny app-function has to inputs.
 The user interface (ui) and the presented data (server).
 THe script creates this ui first:

 ###### User interface
-In this data frame we construtes a fluid page.
-The layout theme is selected as "yeti", this provides the colours and styling needed to replicate the Avinor's own homepage.
+In this data frame we construes a fluid page.
+The layout theme is selected as "yeti", this provides the colors and styling needed to replicate Avinor's own homepage.
 "shinyjs"??????
-As the data is collected every third minute, tha app needs to berefreshed with the same interval.
+As the data is collected every third minute, the app needs to be refreshed with the same interval.
 Therefor there have been added an alert, by using the shinyalert function, to